rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

-## TSMC reportedly pauses production after strong earthquake hits Taiwan
+## TSMC pauses production after strong earthquake hits Taiwan

 date: 2025-01-21, updated: 2025-01-21, from: The Register (UK I.T.
 News)

-<h4>Geopolitical rumblings one day, geological rumblings the next</h4> <p>Taiwan has experienced an earthquake so significant that chipmaking champ TSMC has shuttered plants.…</p>
+<h4>Geopolitical rumblings one day, geological rumblings the next</h4> <p>Taiwan has experienced an earthquake significant enough that chipmaking champ TSMC has halted work at its plants.…</p>

 <br>